brianwisti/rgb-brain-hugo/site/content/post/2020/04/taskwarrior-custom-reports.md

 - /2020/04/30/taskwarrior-custom-reports/
 - /post/2020/04/taskwarrior-custom-reports/
 category: post
+created: 2024-01-15 15:26:47-08:00
 date: 2020-04-30 01:02:43-07:00
-description: |
-  I made a priority task to cut down on the priority tasks, and here we are
+description: 'I made a priority task to cut down on the priority tasks, and here we are

+  '
 series:
 - Taskwarrior Babysteps
 slug: taskwarrior-custom-reports